-Guard has three distinct phases: engagement, maintenance, and recovery.
+Guard has three distinct phases: engagement, maintenance, and retention.
 Know the right strategy for each.

-Understanding how to properly retain and offensively use your guard requires an understanding of the three guard phases.
+Understanding how to properly retain and offensively use your guard requires an understanding of the three phases of guard.
 Knowing which phase of guard you are in will give you a clear idea of your goals when playing the bottom position.
 There are three phases of guard that can be easily classified: